ayazhankadessova/ToDoApp/README.md

 - Set input to empty

 17. Checked post request: saves in array with created at and completed state
+18. Now: create a todo list component and display
+19. Create row, text -> render them out
+20. Render the todoList in Todo index.js
+21. Fetch data
+22. Set Todos = response.data
+23. Pass Todos as props to TodoList to render it
+24. Try text rendering in the page

+- For each todo with unique id -> show text
+- Now: when we click at text element -> update todo
+- When we click on basket: delete todo

+25. Get response for id
+26. Fetch data to change state
+27. Change styles

 - Learned: